-By overwhelming consensus, participants agreed that a spreadsheet was a good enough tool to make preliminary selections about what to look at during a research visit, particularly in conjunction with a collection-level record available through HOLLIS, the online catalog of the Harvard University Library.

-- Folder lists without contextual groupings (such as series or subseries) would have been less helpful to discovery.
+- Participants agreed (by overwhelming consensus) that a spreadsheet was a good enough tool to make preliminary selections with regard to what to look at during a research visit, particularly in conjunction with a collection-level record available through HOLLIS, the online catalog of the Harvard University Library. - Folder lists without contextual groupings (such as series or subseries) would have been less helpful to discovery.
 Comments from participants confirmed that folder titles can be "deceptive" on their own.
-Knowing that a folder named "Meetings with Jane, 1990" is part of a series of teaching records or a series of patient files substantially changes a researcher's interpretation of a folder title. - Inexperienced researchers tended to want more descriptive information and preferred spending less time at a repository.
+Knowing that a folder named "Meetings with Jane, 1990" is part of a series of teaching records or a series of patient files substantially changes a researcher's interpretation of a folder title.

+- Inexperienced researchers tended to want more descriptive information and preferred spending less time at a repository.
 Experienced researchers cared only about access.

 Moreover, experienced researchers stated that regardless of how an archivist handled a collection, they wanted to conduct their own records review.
-In other words, they were not going to take anyone's word on what was in a collection or if it was relevant to their work. - No one was concerned about subject access and only a handful of people mentioned an interest in having more contextual information (beyond groupings) or contentrelated information. - Participants cared about record formats.
+In other words, they were not going to take anyone's word on what was in a collection or if it was relevant to their work. - No one was concerned about subject access and only a handful of people mentioned an interest in having more contextual information (beyond groupings) or content-related information. - Participants cared about record formats.
 Most liked the "B" version of the spreadsheet with the notes field because the occasional notes provided by processors indicated the presence of photographs or other non-textual items. - Participants liked the idea of applying a minimal controlled vocabulary to a folder title ("qualifiers") to help disambiguate folder transcriptions, such as "Writings" or "Correspondence."
 However, multiple qualifiers would have to be employed; if you qualify a folder with "writings," the implication is that the whole thing will be writings, not writings intermixed with correspondence and reference material to support said writings.
-One individual thought indicating whether

-- or not a preceding or succeeding folder that had a more descriptive title (such as activities) contained the same type of records as a vaguely titled folder. - Unless archivists are going to provide a substantial number of folder-level scope and content notes, it does not seem worth providing them at all.
-Most people did not think folders with notes were "more important," and very few people assumed Center archivists were making judgment calls on content. - While most researchers assumed the spreadsheet could be manipulated, such as to sort by date or add columns, they did not do so.
-They scrolled and keyword-searched the spreadsheets.
+One individual thought indicating whether or not a preceding or succeeding folder that had a more descriptive title (such as activities) contained the same type of records as a vaguely titled folder.

+- Unless archivists are going to provide a substantial number of folder-level scope and content notes, it doesn't seem worth providing them at all.
+Most people did not think folders with notes were "more important," and very few people assumed Center archivists were making "judgment calls" on content. - While most researchers assumed the spreadsheet could be manipulated, they didn't do so, such as to sort by date or add in columns.
+They scrolled and keyword searched the spreadsheets.
 For two collections, we provided one massive spreadsheet, and for two collections we provided folder lists tabbed out in Excel by series.
 The tabbed versions of spreadsheets ended up confusing a few participants, particularly those uncomfortable with Excel.
 Spending time on novel ways to use the spreadsheet was not of much interest. - Thoughtful accessioning practices can facilitate access in advance of a full finding aid.
-Public health processors roughly sorted the records into series and subseries in advance of box and folder listing.
-The more astute we are about doing this at the point of acquisition or accessioning, the faster we can enable meaningful access in lieu of full finding aids.
+Public Health processors roughly sorted the records into series and subseries in advance of box and folder listing.
+The more astute we are about doing this at the point of acquisition or accessioning, the faster we can enable meaningful access in lieu of "full" finding aids.

-As a result of the grant, our then acquisitions archivist-and what is now our acquisitions team-spends much more time grouping and packing records up front and on-site with the donor when feasible.
-Because all acquisitions are listed before being sent to off-site storage, the result is a higher-quality collection inventory that is easier for public services staff to navigate and a resource that speeds processing planning.
+As a result of the grant, our then Acquisitions Archivist - and what is now our Acquisitions donor when feasible.
+Because all acquisitions are listed in advance of being sent to off-site storage, the result is a higher quality collection inventory that is easier for Public Services staff to navigate and a resource that speeds processing planning.
 We are also far more comfortable allowing researcher access to unprocessed collections.